jessex7/RecipeWizard/README.rst

 - [ ] Deployable as docker container
 - [ ] Deploy to AWS, google cloud, or linode
 - [ ] Integrate terraform
+- [ ] Do a quick analysis of website against OWASP top 10 vulnerabilities